 “The Guardian now gets more revenue from consumers than from advertising.
 More than 900,000 people pay it through a combination of membership, recurring contributions, print and digital subscriptions and one-off contributions, accounting for 12 percent of the publisher’s total revenue.”

-If you’re considering launching a website or app, or already own a site or app, it’s valuable to examine your approach to revenue.
+If you’re launching or running a publishing business, it’s valuable to examine your approach to revenue.

 Where content exists that people value, however niche, the above models can be combined to effectively grow revenue and support your website’s growth.
 This can be achieved without the need for expensive, custom programming in terms of website or app development, allowing site owners to quickly grow an engaged audience happy to pay for specialized content.